diegoddb/Base3-Base2Encoding/README.md

 #Base3-Base2Encoding

-This project encodes the Base 3 representation of N as two binary strings.
+This project encodes the N by decomposing the Base 3 representation of N into two binary strings.

 ⚠ Note: This is not the direct Base 2 representation of N. Instead, this encoding transforms the Base 3 representation into a structured binary format that may optimize further compression techniques like Huffman Encoding.